 The result of these concerns was Paul's longest, most influential letter.
 It explained the gospel fully and applied its principles to the day-to-day lives of believers in the competitive, complex, and often dangerous capital of the Roman Empire.

-This volume can be purchase individually, or as part of the Zondervan Exegetical Commentary Set (16 Vols.)
+This volume is available for purchase individually, or as part of the Zondervan Exegetical Commentary on the Old and New Testament Set (18 Vols.)